This guide covers topics related to RabbitMQ installation upgrades.

 A RabbitMQ node will fail to [re-]join a peer running an incompatible version.

-When upgrading Erlang it's advised to run all nodes on the same major series (e.g. 19.x or 20.x).
-Even though it is possible to run a cluster with mixed Erlang versions, they can have incompatibilities that will affect cluster stability.
+When upgrading Erlang it's advised to run all nodes on the same major series (e.g. 26.x or 25.3.x).
+Even though it is possible to run a cluster with mixed major Erlang versions, they can have subtle and important incompatibilities.

 Running mixed Erlang versions can result in internal inter-node communication protocol incompatibilities.
 When a node detects such an incompatibility it will refuse to join its peer (cluster).